cahnory/pnpm-monorepo/README.md

 To add a new lib:

-1. duplicate the _@pnpm-monorepo/sample-lib_ package found in the "libs/sample" directory.
+1. duplicate one of the sample lib package found in the "libs" directory.

 2. Rename the duplicated package to your desired new package name.